-In India Section 377 has had a greater visibility, especially during the last two decades.
-More so with the Delhi High Court reading it down in 2009 - to decriminalise consensual sex between adults in private (Naz Foundation v.
-NCT Delhi 2009; hereafter Naz 2009).
-Prior to the decriminalisation though, Section 377 was understood very differently.
+In India, Section 377 has been more visible, especially during the last two decades.
+And this was even more the case following the Delhi High Court's 'reading it down' in 2009 - to decriminalise consensual sex between adults in private (Naz Foundation v.
+NCT Delhi 2009; hereafter Naz 2009) (Lennox and Waites, 'Introduction', this volume).
+Prior to decriminalisation, though, Section 377 was understood very differently.
 An earlier study of Indian judgments (Narrain 2004, p.
 55) considered a total of 46 reported cases.
-Of these 30 cases (65 per cent) deal with child sexual abuse (by men), of which 20 involve boys and ten involve girls.
-The remaining 16 cases (that involved adults) do not lend themselves easily to an analysis of LGBT lives.
-The facts as recorded are not only scarce, they are couched in the same vagueness as the language of Section 377.
+Of these, 30 cases (65 per cent) dealt with child sexual abuse (by men), of which 20 involve boys and ten involve girls.
+The remaining 16 cases (involving adults) do not lend themselves easily to an analysis of LGBT lives.
+The recorded facts are not only scarce, but couched in the same vagueness as the language of Section 377.

-More contemporary readings of the case law have thrown light on the lives and struggles of individuals who were subjects of Section 377 - in a time when it was untouched by more modern understanding - of gender and sexuality.
-For example, a recent analysis of the court decision of 1934, which brings out the convict, Nowshirwan Irani as protagonist.
+More contemporary readings of the case law have thrown light on the lives and struggles of individuals who were subjects of Section 377 - in a time when it was untouched by more modern understanding of gender and sexuality.
+For example, a recent analysis of the court decision of 1934, with the convict, Nowshirwan Irani, as protagonist.
 According to the author, Nowshirwan stands for a 'subaltern Oscar Wilde' (Narrain 2011).
-Readings as these are not only novel, they are crucial for restoring segments of lost history.
-Nowshirwan is even more relevant to this essay because of his geographical location in Sind.
-At the time Sind was part of pre-partition India (it is located in the present day Pakistan).
-Such cases are crucial for collating a legal history which will apply equally to the present day Pakistan and Bangladesh.
+Readings such as these are not only novel, they are crucial for restoring segments of lost history.
+Nowshirwan is even more relevant to this chapter because of his geographical location in Sind, which at the time was part of pre-partition India (it is located in presentday Pakistan).
+Such cases are crucial for collating a legal history which will apply equally to present-day Pakistan and Bangladesh.

-There are more contemporary accounts of human rights violations in India that demonstrate to greater detail the villainy of Section 377.
-A few of them are particularly well known, for example the police raid on an NGO in 2001 (Human Rights Watch 2002).
-There are many other instances that are now part of the Delhi High Court ruling (Naz Foundation v NCT Delhi 2009).
-There are also documentations elsewhere (PUCL 2001; PUCL 2003), hence not repeated here for brevity.
+There are more contemporary accounts of human rights violations in India that demonstrate in greater detail the villainy of Section 377.
+A few are particularly well known, for example the police raid on an NGO in 2001 (Human Rights Watch 2002).
+Many other instances are now part of the Delhi High Court ruling (Naz 2009).
+There are also documentations elsewhere (PUCL 2001; 2003), hence not repeated here for the sake of brevity.